Spinal Screening Program

 Vision, Hearing and Spinal Screening Reporting Period Begins January 15

-The reporting period for vision, hearing, and spinal screening (VHSS) begins on January 15, 2022.
-Results are required to be submitted to the Department of State Health Services online at the Child Health Reporting System (CHRS) by June 30 of each year.
+The reporting period for vision, hearing, and spinal screening (VHSS) begins on January 15th of each year.
+Results are required to be submitted to the Department of State Health Services online at the Child Health Reporting System (CHRS) by June 30th of each year.
 View the vision, hearing and spinal screening annual reports flyer.

-The last day to submit your report for this school year is June 30, 2022.
+The last day to submit your report for this school year is June 30th of each year.
 After June 30, the reporting system shuts down and late reporting cannot be submitted.

 Due to feedback from stakeholders, the Spinal Screening Policy has been reviewed and updated regarding ages and grades to be screened for the 2018-2019 school year.
 In September 2015, the Scoliosis Research Society (SRS) published a joint position statement paper with the American Academy of Orthopedic Surgeons (AAOS), the Pediatric Orthopedic Society of North America (POSNA), and the American Academy of Pediatrics (AAP) and have the following recommendation: “AAOS, SRS, POSNA, and AAP believe that screening examinations for spine deformity should be part of the medical home preventative services visit for females at age 10 and 12 years, and males once at age 13 or 14 years.”